Sample Complexity of Black Box Work Extraction: Preliminaries

-{\it Concentration of measure phenomenon:–}~Certain smooth functions defined over measurable vector spaces are known to take values close to their average values almost surely \cite{Ledoux2005}.
+{\bf Concentration of measure phenomenon:~}Certain smooth functions defined over measurable vector spaces are known to take values close to their average values almost surely \cite{Ledoux2005}.
 This phenomenon is collectively referred to as the concentration of measure phenomenon and is expressed via various inequalities bounding the probability of departure of the functional values from the average value.
 Logarithmic Sobolev inequalities together with the Herbst argument (also called the “entropy method”) are very general techniques to prove such inequalities \cite{Raginsky2013}.
-A particular form of the concentration inequality suitable for our exposition is stated as the following lemma \cite{Milman1986, Ledoux2005, Hayden2006, Meckes2013}. \begin{lemma}[Concentration of measure phenomenon] Let $\mc{S}^{k}$ be the $k$-sphere and $\mathbb{R}$ be the set of real numbers.
-Let $h:\mc{S}^k\mapsto \mathbb{R}$ be a Lipschitz continuous function with Lipschitz constant $L$.
-Then for each point $x\in \mc{S}^k$ chosen at random and for $\gamma >0$, we have
+A particular form of the concentration inequality suitable for our exposition is stated as the following lemma \cite{Milman1986, Ledoux2005, Hayden2006, Meckes2013}. \begin{lemma}[Concentration of measure phenomenon] Let $\mathsf{U}(k)$ be the group of $k\times k$ unitary matrices equipped with the Hilbert-Schmidt metric.
+Let $h:\mathsf{U}(k)\mapsto \mathbb{R}$ be a real valued Lipschitz continuous function with a Lipschitz constant $L$.
+Then for any $\gamma>0$, we have